Jinvali-Larsi Road

 Improving the road network in the Caucasus

-The North-South Corridor Project is a strategic project in the Government’s effort of transforming Georgia into a transport and logistics hub for trade between Central Asia and the Far East on the one hand, and Turkey and Europe on the other.
-Connecting to the main border crossing points is becoming a critical part of Georgia to enhance its role as a transit country along the Silk Road.
+The North-South Corridor Project is a key part of Georgia’s strategy to become a transport and logistics hub.
+It aims to connect Central Asia and the Far East with Turkey and Europe.
+Linking the main border crossings is essential to strengthen Georgia’s role along the Silk Road.

 The pre-feasibility and feasibility studies developed by IDOM have demonstrated the viability of the investment, as well as defining the general lines of action, all in accordance with the technical professionals of the Roads Department of Georgia, and the involved international financial institutions (World Bank, Asian Development Bank and European Bank for Reconstruction and Development.